 Q: My graduation timeline was delayed due to the COVID-19 situation.
 Do I still have to register and pay tuition for the next term?

-A: Students whose graduation timelines have been affected by COVID-19 (for example, dissertation defense date postponed, data collection delayed, etc.) and who will need to graduate in a later term than originally planned may petition for a waiver of the final term registration requirement, even if they do not meet the typical requirements for receiving a waiver.
-Students in this situation should submit a General Petition Form to request a waiver.
+A: Students whose graduation timelines have been affected by COVID-19 (for example, dissertation defense date postponed, data collection delayed, etc.) and who will need to graduate in a later term than originally planned have a couple of options, which are outlined here.

 Q: I need to make one or more petitions to the Graduate School.
 Does the $15 fee still apply during the COVID-19 crisis?